Integrating IEPs into Google Classroom

 🧩

-While some IEP goals require in-person strategies, we focused on challenges that could be realistically addressed through a digital platform like Google Classroom and explored solutions tailored to those needs.
+While some IEP accommodations require in-person support, I focused on opportunities that could be meaningfully improved within a digital platform like Google Classroom.

 IDEATION